mirkokiefer/array-diff/README.md

 [['=', [1, 2, 3]], ['p', [6]], ['=', [4, 5]], ['x', [6]]]
 ```

-This library is used by [array-merge](https://github.com/mirkok/array-merge) to do 3-way merges.
+The diff output can be used by [array-merge](https://github.com/mirkok/array-merge) to do 3-way merges.